barkingdavetron/project-name-tbd/README.md

 4. **Open the pgadmin tool**:
 Open your browser and navigate to `http://localhost:5050`

-username is admin@gmail.com password is admin
+username is admin@gmail.com password is password

 when in the pgadmin tool right click servers